How to Find a Methadone Clinic for Opioid Use Disorder

 The amount of time you spend in a methadone clinic or receiving methadone doses varies depending on several factors.
 Twelve months is considered the minimum amount of time you will be in methadone treatment, and you could continue taking methadone for years or even for your lifetime if needed.6

-Many people choose to remain on methadone indefinitely because it is a safe way to prevent a possible relapse into using opioids again.
+Many people choose to remain on methadone indefinitely because it is a safe way to prevent a possible relapse into using short-acting opioids again.
 When taken as prescribed, methadone is a safe way to manage your opioid addiction long-term.
 Studies have shown that the longer you remain in treatment, the better your recovery outcomes will be.4

 Where Can I Find a Methadone Clinic?